nfusion/LaMadeleine-MarketingWebsiteMaintenance/wp-content/plugins/better-wp-security/readme.txt

 = Tutorials =

-Learn how to use iThemes Security with our series of <a href="http://ithemes.com/tutorial/category/ithemes-security/">in-depth tutorial videos</a> taught by lead developer Chris Wiegman:
+Learn how to use iThemes Security with our series of <a href="http://ithemes.com/tutorial/category/ithemes-security/">in-depth tutorial videos</a>:

 * <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-1/">Getting Started</a>
 * <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-2-global-settings/">Global Settings</a>